22 Jun Meet Joe Austin, our North America Director of Sales

 “Sure, so I have been in the food industry since my 16th birthday, all the way up to now.
-In high school & college, I worked in the restaurant industry in all functions, starting as a busboy, dishwasher, waiter, cook, anything you can do in a restaurant!
+In high school and college, I worked in the restaurant industry in all functions.
+I started as a busboy, dishwasher, waiter, cook… anything you can do in a restaurant!
 Most of my background is in the food service in the food industry.
-I’ve been a food service broker, then a sales team manager & insight sales director.
+I’ve been a food service broker, then a sales team manager and insight sales director.
 I had several roles before I came to Biospringer in 2018.”

 How did you come to work for Biospringer?